JS-Koning/compphys_project_1/journal.md

         - Our simulations run efficiently, however, there is room for improvement.
         - Our code could be improved by the points mentioned in point 3 above.
         - It would make sense to optimize our code to increase the amount of testing/improving/bugfixing possible within a limited timeframe.
+        - It would also make sense to optimize our code to allow more complex simulations
 9. Notes
     - To run the code, please fully run skeleton.py file.
 Parameters can be set in the top section. main() function is the function to combine functions to produce plots.